Recent Advancements in Machine Learning For Cybercrime Prediction: Cybercrime Prediction

+Ahammad et al. \cite{ahammad2022phishing}, ML algorithms detect malicious URLs based on their characteristics and behaviors.
+To combat evasion, ML models with NLP, DT, LR, SVM, and Light GBM classify URLs.
+Mridha et al.\cite{mridha2021phishing} employs RF and ANN-based ML, achieving up to 99\% accuracy in identifying phishing URLs.

+Another type of cybercrime is, Technical Support Scam (TSS), which affects the homeowner's property.
+Chen et al. introduces \cite{chen2021ai}, an AI@TSS system, based on LightGBM, is developed to detect Technical Support Scam (TSS) cybercrimes.
+They gathered 8263 TSS web page samples and 8\,263 malicious web page samples, using 42 functions for modeling.
+Results show AI@TSS achieves 98\% accuracy and 100\% precision, outperforming existing methods.
+Oh et al. \cite{oh2020wipimization} address the misuse of data wiping, proposing an anti-anti-forensic method using NTFS transaction features and machine learning.
+This approach identifies wiped files efficiently and provides insights into the data-wiping process.
+In \cite{palad2019document} study, the Weka text mining tool is used to classify an online scam dataset with 14,098 Filipino words.
+J48 Decision Tree outperforms other classifiers, achieving the highest accuracy and lowest error, validated through responses.

-Another research (\cite{wang2022ssappidentify}), focuses on Shadowsocks, a frequently utilized method for getting around firewalls.
-Monitoring, tracing, and gathering evidence of cybercrime activities can be made much easier if a traffic identification system can identify applications over Shadowsocks.
-Using the standard statistics and distribution based on traffic packet length and timestamp, the authors created an application over Shadowsocks' traffic identification system that adds the sliding window JS divergence feature.
-While keeping the application's features as much as possible, this function may effectively lessen the impact of smartphone variances without compromising the accuracy of the same individual device application traffic recognition.
-In the study (\cite{kumari2018machine}) , the authors used two training datasets: a pure cybercrime dataset taken from Facebook and Twitter using the Facepager software tool and an online training dataset available online.
-The goal is to extract the cybercrime data, split it into two labeled classes (positive and negative), and pre-process it to create a clean training dataset using supervised ML.
-Using NLTK and Scikit-learn, authors accomplished classifier accuracy percentage and text classification with confidence value using data on cybercrime.
-Their research results show that cybercrime datasets demonstrate better accuracy.
+In another study \cite{wang2022ssappidentify}, the focus is on Shadowsocks, a commonly used method for bypassing firewalls.
+The authors developed a traffic identification system for applications over Shadowsocks, enhancing monitoring and evidence gathering for cybercrime activities.
+They incorporated a sliding window JS divergence feature into the system, maintaining application features while reducing the impact of smartphone variations without compromising accuracy.
+In a separate investigation \cite{kumari2018machine}, the authors utilized two training datasets: one sourced from Facebook and Twitter using the Facepager software tool and another from online sources.
+Their objective was to extract cybercrime data, create labeled classes (positive and negative), and preprocess it for supervised machine learning.
+Employing Natural Language Toolkit (NLTK) and Scikit-learn, the authors achieved high classifier accuracy and text classification confidence values for cybercrime data, demonstrating improved dataset accuracy.